sddevelopment-be/penguin-pragmatic-patterns/docs/3_People_Skills/HOME.md

 # 3_People_Skills

-> [!WARNING]
-> **This is not a bingo chart.** Unlike when playing Pokémon, you will not get a special prize for getting all the patterns in this publication into your work or life.
-> You are encouraged to be eclectic, and only use the practices that resonate with you.
-Feel free to change them as you see fit, after all:
-> Who are we to tell you what to do?

-## No one is an island

 When reading stories or career advice for people in the technical sector on social media, much content is dedicated to technical excellence and workflow processes.